-Starting preschool can be anything between really exciting and absolutely terrifying for a young child.
+Starting preschool can be anything between really exciting and absolutely terrifying for your child.
 Either way, it is an important milestone in your child’s life.
-To make sure your child has a positive transition into this new environment, here are a few tips on preparation.
+To make sure your child has a positive transition into their new environment, here are a few tips on preparation.

 Firstly, talk with your child about how they feel about starting preschool and what it is going to be like.
 Tell your child what will be expected of them, using positive language to make it sound exciting and not overwhelm them.
 Replacing put-downs like “That’s wrong” with positive wording as in “It would be better to…” also models the social skills they will need going into preschool.
 Going over basic rules and expectations of behaviour will help your child learn to treat their self and others with respect.

 Familiarise your child with the preschool and its staff.
 Your child should have a chance to visit the preschool they will be attending beforehand and meet the staff.
 Being familiar with a setting makes it far easier for a child to feel confident in.
 It also makes it easier for staff to get to know your child and find out what works for them.